Industry Analysis & Industry Trends

 Many wholesalers locate their facilities near clothing manufacturers, key suppliers to the industry, as well as women's and children's retailers to cut costs on shipping.
 However, geographic spread in this industry is becoming less important as consumers increasingly shop via the Internet.
 Wholesalers are in danger of being marginalized as manufacturers initiate directly selling to consumers and retailers contract their own manufacturers to produce private label brands.

-The West accounts for 37.4% of establishments, with California accounting for 94.1% of wholesalers in this region.
+The West accounts for 39.1% of establishments, with California accounting for 36.7% of apparel wholesalers in the United States.
 The West has become an important geographic segment, representing the second largest region in terms of sales... purchase to read more